From small town to spotlight, John Foster's American Idol journey unites Louisiana communities

 ADDIS - The town of Addis is rallying behind one of their own as John Foster advances on American Idol.

-Head down LA-1 to Addis and you'll see his face everywhere; signs every half mile support John Foster, the local country heartthrob on American Idol.
+Head down La.
+1 to Addis and you'll see his face everywhere; signs every half mile support Foster, the local country heartthrob on American Idol.

 The town is all in on his journey.

-"The buzz was starting to stir around Addis and everyone was happy for him obviously and when he made it to TV and they actually aired him, it went big." said Foster’s father, John "Buddy" Foster Benoit Jr. "I never underestimated how much support he'd get with our community because everyone here is great."
+"The buzz was starting to stir around Addis and everyone was happy for him obviously and when he made it to TV and they actually aired him, it went big."
+Foster’s father, John "Buddy" Foster Benoit Jr., said.
+"I never underestimated how much support he'd get with our community because everyone here is great."

 His father says nothing tops the support his family has for him.